superdesk/web-publisher/docs/cookbooks/implementators/redirect_based_on_external_data.rst

 In our case server is responsible for composing redirect (supported with regular expressions) url containing article identifier from original url and pushed as external data to package.

-For example for article with url like that: :code:`/en/sport/123456/mundial-winner` we need to push indetifier (:code:`123456`) as a eternal data to :code:`/api/v1/packages/extra/mundial-winner`.
+For example for article with url like that: :code:`/en/sport/123456/mundial-winner` we need to push indetifier (:code:`123456`) as a external data to :code:`/api/v1/packages/extra/mundial-winner`.

 After that server can rediret our url to this one: :code:`/redirecting/extra/articleNumber/123456`.
-Publisher in response will return Redirect response (with code 301) to new article location.
+Publisher in response will return redirect response (with code 301) to new article location.